Bless the LORD, O my soul,

 Bless the LORD, O my soul!

 How many times have any of us done something really stupid, and realize it right after, or right in the middle of it?
-Do you ever feel like you can't do anything right, wondering why you bother trying as you're going to fail anyway?
+Do you ever get to feeling like you can't do anything right, wondering why you bother trying as your going to fail anyway?
 I've had instances when I really didn't mean to hurt someone, yet I did, and I didn't know how to set it right.
 I must admit, I've experienced this on more days than I want to admit.
 It just seems like no matter how hard I try, things just don't seem to work out, or not that often anyway.
 Yet, in each instance I look to God for guidance, and he shows me the way.

 Just as God is patient and forgiving, He wants His children to be patient with and forgiving of others.
 "Put on then, as God's chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience" (Colossians 3:12).
 He gives us second chances, and we must give the same to others.
 Jesus gives a stern warning to those who refuse to forgive, saying that if we will not forgive others, God will not forgive us.
 If someone is truly repentant, then we are obligated to forgive.
 Matthew 18:21-22 says "Then Peter came up and said to him, "Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?"
 Jesus said to him, "I do not say to you seven times, but seventy-seven times."